Questions asked over Davenport's communication involving Hesco barrier breach

 TV6 has made numerous attempts to speak with the City Administrator, Corri Spiegel regarding the emails.
 As the City Administrator, Spiegel oversees all operations of the city, including the Public Works Director.

-In an email to Spiegel on July 9, 2019, TV6 made its first request for an on camera interview with Speigel.
+In an email to Spiegel on July 9, 2019, TV6 made its first request for an on-camera interview with Speigel.
 Speigel ultimately agreed to do an interview if TV6 would provide questions ahead of time.
 TV6 did not agree to providing questions ahead of time and instead offered to provide Spiegel with a set time to review the public records request before an interview.
 TV6 attempted to reach Speigel again prior to this story.
 Our most recent requests have gone unanswered.